rbuj/explorer16/ChronometerTimer1SOSC.X/README.md

-# ClockTimer1SOSC
+# ChronometerTimer1SOSC
 ## Description
-Display a Clock in LCD by using Timer1 Interrupt and SOSC as clock source, change notification interrupt on S3 to start/reset the clock.
+Display a chronometer in LCD by using Timer1 Interrupt and SOSC as clock source, change notification interrupt on S3 to start/reset the chronometer.
+Precision 1/32s.

 ## Usage
 - Set up the Developmnent Board: